 - The goal for 2021 is ambitious, but together with you we can do it: 200,000 trees from Raidboxes for the climate.

-- In addition to reforestation, we have been supporting the Get Mads initiative since 2020.
-It invests in climate-positive projects that are selected according to strict criteria.
-Through the partnership alone, Raidboxes has offset over 320 tonnes of CO2 in 2020, in addition to the trees.
+- In addition to reforestation, we've been supporting the Get Mads initiative since 2020.
+It invests in planet friendly projects that are selected according to strict criteria.
+Through this partnership alone, Raidboxes has offset over 320 tonnes of CO2.

 Our team is already making a difference in terms of sustainability and social commitment.
 But there are still areas where we want to improve in even more.
 For example, in choosing suppliers who work sustainably themselves and stand by their corporate responsibility.